Kevin Covais: 2008–present: Acting

 Covais had a co-starring role in the 2008 comedy film College as Morris.
 Covais landed a role in Labor Pains.
 He returned to New York on March 30.
-Nassau County Executive Thomas Suozzi presented him with a key to the city, and declared that day "Kevin Covais Day".
+Nassau County Executive Tom Suozzi presented him with a key to the city, and declared that day "Kevin Covais Day".
 He has not been signed to a recording contract as of 2006.
 Covais is a youth ambassador for the American Diabetes Association educating young people about diabetes.
 A cartoon version of Covais has appeared in the manga webcomic Sorethumbs, due to his striking resemblance to one of the main characters (Fairbanks).
 Covais made a guest appearance at Nassau County's Italian American Night at the Lakeside Theatre on June 26, 2006, in Eisenhower Park.
 Also, he returned to Island Trees High School on April 3, 2009, to sing at the annual Island Trees Music Department Concert to raise money for the music department.

 Covais appeared on an episode of The Real World aftershow along with Ace Young and Lisa Tucker on February 18, 2010.
 From 2012 until the show's series finale in 2014, Covais held a recurring role on Good Luck Charlie as Victor DeLeseur.

 Covais starred as an ice cream employee in the second-season episode "The Wedding" of This is Us in 2018.